-During the scoping stage of the original SEA for the WES it was recognised that the WES may have the potential to significantly impact upon Natura 2000 sites and a HDA was accordingly carried out.
+The SEA and HDA have informed this WES.
+During the scoping stage of the SEA it was recognised that the WES may have the potential to significantly impact upon Natura 2000 sites and a HDA was accordingly carried out.
 The potential for likely significant effects to occur triggered the need for a HDA.
-The original SEA and HDA helped to define areas for wind energy development and ensured that highly sensitive environmental resources were avoided or potential negative impacts are highlighted and addressed through mitigation measures.
+The SEA and HDA helped to define areas for wind energy development and ensured that highly sensitive environmental resources were avoided or potential negative impacts are highlighted and addressed through mitigation measures.

-Strategic Energy Options 2.4.1
+Strategic Energy Options 2.5.1